sgarner/funcaptcha-php-library/README.md

 $funcaptcha = new FUNCAPTCHA();
 ```

-3. Echo the FunCaptcha object where you’d like it to appear, passing in your public key.
+3. Echo the FunCaptcha object where you’d like it to appear, passing in your public key (You can get this key by [registering](https://www.funcaptcha.co/register/)) .

 ```php
 echo $funcaptcha->getFunCaptcha('YOUR_PUBLIC_KEY_HERE');